Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Related Work

-{\bf Literature Review Based Smart Contract Empirical Studies.} Conoscenti~\cite{conoscenti2016blockchain} et al. proposed an empirical study to help developers understand how to use smart contracts and blockchain technology to build a decentralized and private-by-design IoT system.
+Conoscenti et al.~\citep{conoscenti2016blockchain} proposed an empirical study to help developers understand how to use smart contracts and blockchain technology to build a decentralized and private-by-design IoT system.
 To obtain key related information they conducted a systematic literature review based on 18 publications.
 Their work introduced several use cases of blockchain in the IoT domain and the factors affect integrity, anonymity, and adaptability of blockchain technology.

-Udokwu et al.~\cite{udokwu2018state} selected 48 publications from 496 papers.
+Udokwu et al.~\citep{udokwu2018state} selected 48 publications from 496 papers.
 Based on the selected papers, they described the key current usages of smart contract technology and challenges in adopting smart contracts to other applications.
 Their analysis showed that the most popular applications of smart contracts are supply chain management, finance, healthcare, information security, smart city, and IoT.
 They also identified 18 limitations of blockchain technology that affects the adoption of smart contracts for other applications.

-Macrinici et al.~\cite{macrinici2018smart} pre-defined seven research questions and selected 64 publications to find answers.
+Macrinici et al.~\citep{macrinici2018smart} pre-defined seven research questions and selected 64 publications to find answers.
 Their results show that the most popular topic in smart contract research is offering solutions to address related problems, e.g, developing tools, proof-of-concepts, and designing protocols.
 They also summarized 16 smart contract related problems and divided them into three categories, i.e., blockchain mechanism, contract source code, and EVM problems.